Update for Parents:

 Toilets do not need to be allocated and wash bags in the classroom will no longer be required, the resources will go back into the toilets and usual practice will resume.

 If your child displays symptoms of COVID – 19 whilst they are at school, they will be isolated in the finance office away from the other pupils until a member of the family can pick the child up.

 In the instance that your child is seriously ill, a member of staff will remain with the child in the finance office until that child can be collected.
-As aforementioned, this member of staff will wear PPE (A mask and gloves).
+As aforementioned, this member of staff will wear PPE (A mask, gloves, googles and apron).
 Again, if the child is stable, they will be observed through the glass panel until collection can take place.
 There will be some reading books and toys in the room to support them and ensure they feel safe.